-- to prepare students for advanced direct social work practice with children, youth, and families in local, national, and global settings with systems of all sizes; - to prepare students for leadership roles in the profession of social work and the social welfare arena; - to prepare students to identify patterns, dynamics, and consequences of social, economic, and political discrimination and oppression and promote appropriate change when necessary; - 4. to prepare students for advanced direct social work practice in diverse organizational and social contexts, with an understanding of the ways in which these contexts influence social work practice and with the ability to promote

-- appropriate change when necessary; and - to provide students with a challenging educational experience that develops self awareness and assures the acquisition of the knowledge, skills, and values and ethics necessary for competent advanced direct social work practice.
+- To prepare students for advanced direct social work practice with children, youth, and families in local, national, and global settings with systems of all sizes; - To prepare students for leadership roles in the profession of social work and the social welfare arena; - 3.
+To prepare students to identify patterns, dynamics, and consequences of social, economic, and political discrimination and oppression and promote appropriate change when necessary; - 4.
+To prepare students for advanced direct social work practice in diverse organizational and social contexts, with an understanding of the ways in which these contexts influence social work practice and with the ability to promote appropriate change when necessary; and - To provide students with a challenging educational experience that develops selfawareness and assures the acquisition of the knowledge, skills, and values and ethics necessary for competent advanced direct social work practice.